Employee Ownership Trust (EOT) Services

 For further information on EOTs, read our FAQs document here.

-First hand experience in selling to an EOT
+First hand experience of selling to an EOT

 In 2019, we became an EOT owned business, managing the EOT restructure ourselves.
 This first-hand experience enhances the expert advice we provide our clients and allows us to provide them with deeper insight into the process.

-Our Chief Executive, Peter Doyle, sat down with our Head of EOT Services, Garry Karch, to discuss the journey the company made to become employee owned and why they chose to adopt this model.
-You can listen to the full discussion here
+Our Head of EOT Services, Garry Karch spoke to our Chair, Peter Doyle, about the journey the company made to become employee owned and why it chose to adopt this model.

 1. Minutes 0 - 1.
 Introduction